ewiibo/DLC-doodleFE-compiled/README.md

 **Step 10: Test your doodle app front end through internet**

-Open on your computer an internet navigator, then launch the public IP address of your `myVM4DoodleFrontEnd`; it is supposed give your the front of doodle project.
+Open on your computer an internet navigator, then launch the public IP address of your `myVM4DoodleFrontEnd`; it is supposed to give you the front of doodle project.

 **Conclusion**

 As you saw through this tutorial, based on Iac and using appropriated tools, you can rapidly deploy an infrastruce for a specific needs.
 Normaly, in your environnement, you will have a sepcific machine which role will be the Ansible Management Nodes, connected to a cloud service, and with some playbook well designed, you will be able to deploy rapidly the infrastructure you want.
+Isn't it GREAT, Infrastructure As Code 😀.

 ## Liens utiles